mergestat/docs/blog/2023-03-31-exploring-git-blame/index.md

 ---
 title: Exploring Git Blame w/ SQL 🌎
 authors: [patrickdevivo]
 description: One of MergeStat's more unusual data syncs is `GIT_BLAME`.
 It's unusual because the output of `git blame` is typically not viewed *in aggregate*, let alone with SQL 🙂.
-We spent some time playing with this data, and ended up finding some interesting queries as a result!
+We spent some time playing with this data, and came up with some interesting queries!
+We also learned a bit about the MongoDB source code running these queries (from the time of writing)
+image: ./MongoDB_ForestGreen.png
 tags: [mergestat, sql, git, open-source, blame]
 ---